Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Introduction

 \section{Introduction}

-Estimating risk measures such as the conditional value at risk entails a generated regressor problem.
-Moreover, econometric inference with generated regressors is a commonly used approach when one needs to construct an explanatory variable using structural econometric methods.
-In this article, we present an approach for estimation and inference in nonstationary time series regressions with generated regressors, which has not seen much attention in the literature so far and thus requires to develop and establish our own asymptotic theory results.
+Risk monitoring of financial time series as well as portfolio performance measures when obtaining optimal portfolios can lead to inaccurate results in the case of non-Gaussian (asymmetric) return distributions.
+Thus, in order to better measure downside risk in a non-Gaussian setting usually the risk measures of Value-at-Risk and Expected-Shortfall are used to quantify uncertainty (see, \cite{lin2023portfolio}).
+Moreover, estimating risk measures such as the Conditional-Value-at-Risk, ($\mathsf{CoVaR}$), entails a generated regressor problem, which occurs when an explanatory variable is constructed using structural econometric methods.
+We propose an estimation method in nonstationary time series regression models with generated covariates, which has not seen much attention in the literature so far and thus requires the development of our own asymptotic theory.

-Inferential procedures based on generated regressors are studied in linear and conditional quantile models as in \cite{chen2021quantile} (see, \cite{pagan1984econometric}\footnote{In particular, \cite{pagan1984econometric} examines the statistical properties of regression estimators involving generated regressors in the parametric context but not corresponding to a time series environment with nonstationarity. }, \cite{doran1983relative}, \cite{hoffman1987two}, \cite{oxley1993econometric}, \cite{dufour2001finite} and \cite{chen2023standard}), although in the case of risk measures such as $\mathsf{VaR}$ and $\mathsf{CoVaR}$ a conditional quantile specification is required.
+Inferential procedures based on generated regressors are studied in linear and conditional quantile models as in \cite{chen2021quantile} (see, \cite{pagan1984econometric}, \cite{doran1983relative}, \cite{hoffman1987two}, \cite{oxley1993econometric}, \cite{dufour2001finite} and \cite{chen2023standard}), although in the case of risk measures such as $\mathsf{VaR}$ and $\mathsf{CoVaR}$ a conditional quantile specification is required.
 The conventional approach for estimating these risk measures is to employ stationary quantile regressions (as in \cite{AB2016covar} and \cite{hardle2016tenet}).
 Several studies in the literature consider the estimation of risk measures using stationary time series environments either with parametric (e.g., see \cite{he2020inference}) or semiparametric approaches (e.g., see, \cite{wang2016conditional}).
 In this study, we extend the econometric specifications for the joint estimation of the pair $( \mathsf{VaR}, \mathsf{CoVaR} )$ as discussed in the study of \cite{katsouris2023statistical} (see also \cite{katsouris2021optimal, katsouris2023quantile}), to the case of nonstationary quantile predictive regression models (see, \cite{lee2016predictive}), which implies using a local-to-unity parametrization for modelling the unknown form of persistence.